FuelLabs/sway-libs/sway_libs/src/merkle_proof/README.md

 More information can be found in the [specification](./SPECIFICATION.md).

+## Known Issues

-> **NOTE** Due to the Fuel VM padding of copy types smaller than one word, the current hashing of the leaf and node values will cause an incompatability with the [Fuel-Merkle](https://github.com/FuelLabs/fuel-merkle) repository.
+Due to the Fuel VM padding of copy types smaller than one word, the current hashing of the leaf and node values do not match RFC-6962.
+The present implementation is the equavalent of hashing a `u64` as opposed to the standard `u8`.
+As a result, hashing of smaller sized copy types may result in unexpected behavior.
+For example, the `sha-256(0u8)` will result in the same hash as `sha-256(0u64)`.
+This will cause an incompatability with the [Fuel-Merkle](https://github.com/FuelLabs/fuel-merkle) repository.
 The issue regarding this can be tracked [here](https://github.com/FuelLabs/sway/issues/2594).

 # Using the Library